slemekoana/AGER/README.md

 ## FUTURE IMPROVEMENTS
 - Creating a mobile app.
-- Improving the shopping cart API: doing tests, allow authentication.
+- Improving the shopping cart API: doing tests, allow authentication and link it to our cart page.
 - Dynamic shop: display products according to database.

 ## LINKS